 Event types and events: An event is a happening of interest, an 'occurrence within a particular system or domain.
-Events are typed and an event type is a specication for a set of events with related semantics and structure.

-A common model for events is attribute-based, i.e., each event has a set of (required or optional) attributes organised as key-value pairs.
-For instance, an event of type delivery request' may be characterised by a number of attributes and values, such as 'pickup = 24.09.12' and 'time = 3 days'.

-Event producers and consumers: An EPN, consists of event producers and event consumers.
-Event producers emit events, eventually event consumers react upon the occurrence of events.
+Events are typed and an event type is a specification for a set of events with related semantics and structure.
+A common model for events is attribute-based, i.e., each event has a set of (required or option-al) attributes organized as key-value pairs.
+For instance, an event of type delivery request' may be characterized by a number of attributes and values, such as 'pickup = 24.09.12' and 'time = 3 days'.
+Event producers and consumers: AnEPN consists of event producers and event consumers react upon the occurrence of events.
 Event processing agents act as both event producers and consumers.

-Event channels:Event channels link the components of an EPN and forward events without applying any changes to them.
+Event channels: Event channels link the components of an EPN and forward events without applying any changes to them.
 They may incorporate routing mechanisms that limit the set of potential input events for event consumers.

-Event processing agents: Components that work on streams of events are called event processing agents (EPA).
-We distinguish EPAs that (1) filter events,

-(2) transform events, and (3) detect event patterns.
-A Fillter EPA performs a selection of events, typically based on the event attributes.
+Event processing agents: Components that work on streams of events are called event processing agents(EPA).
+We distinguish EPAs that (1) filter events,(2) Transform events, and (3) detect event patterns.
+A Filter EPA performs a selection of events, typically based on the event attributes.
 A transformation EPA takes events as input, processes them, and produces a set of derived events as output using a stateful or stateless data transformation operation.
-A pattern detection EPA defines a complex detection logic and outputs derived events.
+A pattern detection EPA defines complexdetection logic and outputs derived events.

-Event contexts: Event processing agents work on events that are considered to be relevant.
-This relevance is determined by the event context, which is defined along different dimensions.

-Most prominently, the temporal dimension partitions events based on their occurrence time, e.g., using a sliding window.

-Then, event detection concerns only events that occurred within the same window.
-Eventsmay also be partitioned based on space, external state, or segments of attribute values.

-For the aforementioned example, one may require joint processing of events of type 'delivery request' and 'delivery bid'.
+Volume No: 2 (2015), Issue No: 5 (May) www.ijmetmr.com Event contexts: Event processing agents work on events that are considered to be relevant.
+This relevance is determined by the event context, which is defined along different dimensions.Most prominently, the temporal dimension partitions events based on their occurrence time, e.g., using a sliding window.Then, event detection concerns only events that occurred within the same window.
+Events may also be partitioned based on space, external state, or segments of attribute values.For the aforementioned example, one may require joint processing of events of type 'delivery request' and 'de-livery bid'.
 Still, only relevant events of both types shall be considered, e.g., events that occur within a window of two hours and match in their attribute values (e.g., the bid refers to a request).

-Shipping companies are hosted in different domains where events will exchange include the confidential information i.e. destination name, product name.

-In this exchange of event information third party was received the information about the event but it is confidential and given to the access rights to only the shipping company.
+Shipping companies are hosted in different domains where events will exchange include the confidential in-formation i.e. destination name, product name.In this exchange of event information third party was received the information about the event but it is confidential and given to the access rights to only the shipping company.

-communication between producer and consumer
+Communication between producer and consumer

 In this event information create access-control that he secured data will be processed multiple domain in large complex event processing systems.
 This will allow defining the obfuscation threshold as an access policy avoids all the access restrictions and deliver the events.
 The number of events will be increased application will be react quickly thus the increase of complex event processing systems can be utilized.
 In this proposed system we derive access-requirements by selecting the event attributes for access-policy.
 This will allows the requirements for a chain of dependent operators in G.